zoems/zoems/README.md

 The web application **💫Warm and Furries💫** took our team of 3 1 week to conceptualize, design, and produce!
 Or checkout the mobile web app **✨Skill-Share✨** that took our team of 4 2 weeks from idea to product!

-- 🌱 I’m currently Freelance developing with Ruby on Rails and deploying with Heroku!
+- 🌱 I’m currently Freelance developing with React and JavaScript and deploying with AWS!

 ### Current Freelance projects in progress: